|

 directed by Peter Moffatt

-Still trapped in E-Space, the TARDIS materialises on a medieval planet
+Still trapped in E-Space, the TARDIS materialises near a mediaeval

-renegade peasants, and discovers the Three Who Rule are vampires,
+the Tower is the ship, and the Three Who Rule are somehow identical to

 |